Google might suspend your Google Ads Account if you don’t have a compliant cookie banner

 To make this process easier, Google recommends that you use a Google-certified Consent Management Platform (a CMP), such as Cookie Information.

-What does the need to collect consent mean in Google’s EU User Consent Policy?
+What does the need to collect consent mean in Google’s EU user consent policy?

-1.This may go without saying, but first, your cookie banner has to be displayed when a visitor or user from the EEA accesses it.
+1. This may go without saying, but first, your cookie banner has to be displayed when a user from the EEA accesses it.

-4.Google also underlines that you must include a link to Google’sBusiness Data Responsibility Site on the cookie banner so your website visitors and app users can access the full disclosure of how Google will use their personal data if they answer yes on the cookie banner.
-The same goes for other third parties you may use, for which you thus need to collect consent.
+4. Google also underlines that you must include a link to Google’sBusiness Data Responsibility Site on the cookie banner.
+That way your website and app users can access the full disclosure of how Google will use their personal data if they choose to consent.
+The same goes for any other third parties involved.

-5.No cookies are allowed to be set beforethe user/visitor has consented.
+5. No cookies are allowed to be set before the user has consented.
 Google underlines that even their non-personalized ads still require cookies to operate.
 So, you can never fire Google tags for personalized ads before consent is obtained.

 Do I need to keep a record of the consents?